How and When You Are Allowed to Cancel a Sale Under the Cooling Off Rule

 If You Cancel

-If you cancel your purchase, the seller has 10 days to:
+If you cancel your purchase, the seller has ten days to:

-- refund all your money and tell you whether any product you still have will be picked up; and
+- tell you whether any product you still have will be picked up; and

 - return any trade-in.

-In addition, if you paid for your purchase with a credit card and a billing dispute arises about the purchase (for example, if the merchandise shipped was not what you ordered), you can notify the credit card company that you want to dispute the purchase.
+In addition, if you paid for your purchase with a credit card and a billing dispute arises about the purchase, you can notify the credit card company that you want to dispute the purchase.
 Under the Fair Credit Billing Act, the credit card company must acknowledge your dispute in writing and conduct a reasonable investigation of your problem.
-You may withhold payment of the amount in dispute, until the dispute is resolved.
-(You are still required to pay any part of your bill that is not in dispute.)
+You may withhold payment of the amount in dispute until the dispute is resolved.
 To protect your rights under the Fair Credit Billing Act, you must send a written notice about the problem to the credit card company at the address for billing disputes specified on your billing statement within 60 days after the first bill containing the disputed amount is mailed to you.